Code-Institute-Submissions/NOREEN-WB-noreenordertakingsystem_JuneResub/README.md

 - Social media links is placed at bottom of each page.
 - All the dishes that are served in noreen's Cafe is displayed with its description and it's origin and price.
 - Dishes are categorised is three sections.
 Traditional, chinese and fast food for better understanding of the user.

+### Home Page

+- Noreen's Cafe hyper link is placed on top left corner of the page.
+- Navigation bar is placed at on top right corner of the page.
+- Process Button is placed in center of the page
+- page conatins two section's one is showing order details. the order which is given by the user.
+- second section show's menu list which are the item offered by our cafe.
+- when waiter click on the process button, a popup appears with subtotal and options with cancel order and proceed order.
+- when click on the process order, ther order is completed and a reciept is printed.
+- when click on the cancel order, order is canceld.